Edward Wood, 1st Earl of Halifax: Colleague of Eden

 By this time, Halifax was becoming increasingly influential in foreign affairs.
 Cabinet met on the morning of 18 December 1935 to discuss the public outcry over the Hoare–Laval Pact.
 Halifax, who was due to make a statement in the Lords that afternoon, insisted that the Foreign Secretary Samuel Hoare must resign to save the government's position, causing J. H. Thomas, William Ormsby-Gore and Walter Elliott also to come out for his resignation.
 Anthony Eden was appointed Foreign Secretary in Hoare's place.
 The following year, Halifax said the provisions of the Pact "were not so frightfully different from those put forward by the Committee of Five [of the League].
 But the latter were of respectable parentage: and the Paris ones were too much like the off-the-stage arrangements of nineteenth-century diplomacy".
 Effectively, although not formally, Halifax was deputy Foreign Secretary to Eden.
 Halifax was one of the signatories to the Anglo-Egyptian Treaty of 1936.
 In general they got on well.

-Halifax and Eden were in agreement about the direction of foreign policy (and in line with prevailing opinion throughout Britain) that Germany's remilitarization of the Rhineland, its "own backyard", would be difficult to oppose and should be welcomed insofar as it continued Germany's seeming progress towards normality after the tribulations of the post-First World War settlement.
+Halifax and Eden were in agreement about the direction of foreign policy (and in line with prevailing opinion throughout Britain) that Nazi Germany's remilitarization of the Rhineland, its "own backyard", would be difficult to oppose and should be welcomed insofar as it continued Germany's seeming progress towards normality after the tribulations of the post-First World War settlement.
 In 1936, Neville Chamberlain recorded that Halifax was always saying he wanted to retire from public life.
-In May 1937, when Neville Chamberlain succeeded Baldwin as Prime Minister, Halifax became Lord President of the Council, as well as remaining Leader of the House of Lords.
+In May 1937, when Neville Chamberlain succeeded Baldwin as prime minister, Halifax became Lord President of the Council, as well as remaining Leader of the House of Lords.
 Chamberlain began increasingly to intervene directly in foreign policy, activity for which his background had not prepared him, and which caused increasing tension with Eden.